 The effective field of view in the NIRCam wide field slitless spectroscopy (WFSS) observing mode varies with the cross filter used in combination with each grism.
 The shape and background (which is dominated by the zodiacal light component) levels can be expected to be different for different pairing of the NIRCam grisms and cross filter.
 The following plots show these backgrounds for every possible combination of grism and filter available for WFSS observations.
 For simplicity, the default background level and components as predicted by the JWST ETC for the coordinates of 0:00:00, 0:00:00 are adopted.
 The background is expected to vary as a function of time and position and this is not included in these examples.
-An increase in the zodiacal background level of a factor of up to two can be expected, as discussed in How JWST Backgrounds Vary.
+An increase in the zodiacal background level of a factor of up to two can be expected, as discussed in Background Variability.
 Note that in some cases, with very blue or very red filters, there are areas in the detector that receive no light, and hence the background drops smoothly to zero.

 Estimated maximum dispersed background levels